-Swami Vivekananda, the most illustrious disciple of Ramkrishna Pramahamsa, known as philosopher, self-actualized monk and youth icon.
-After unfortunate demise of his Guru in 1886, Vivekananda travelled extensively in different parts of India, only to find trails of travails and troubles of masses.
-Witnessing the deplorable conditions of common people, cultural degeneration of India as a whole he meditated at Kanayakumari for three days.
+Swami Vivekananda, the most illustrious disciple of Ramkrishna Pramahamsa, revered today as a philosopher, self-actualized monk and youth icon.
+After the unfortunate demise of his Guru in 1886, Vivekananda travelled extensively to different parts of India, only to find trails of travails and troubles of masses.
+Witnessing the deplorable conditions of common people and cultural degeneration of India as a whole he meditated at Kanayakumari for three days.
 In the moment of calling, it dawned upon him that "India shall rise only through renewal and rejuvenation of the highest spiritual consciousness that made her a cradle of civilization.
 And the West must be introduced to her rich cultural heritage, philosophical underpinnings and glorious past."